Anatomy of the Lip: Muscles, Nerves, Arteries, & Function

 💡

-Tip: the modiolus is a site lateral to the commissure that is the site of multiple muscle insertions.
+Tip: the modiolus is a site lateral to the commissure, which is the site of multiple muscle insertions.

 One platform for everything